 Gardner Village is a quaint shopping mall made up of 22 small shops in West Jordan, a suburb of Salt lake City.
 The shops ooze with character.
-And housed in historic buildings that have been moved to the location.
+They are housed in historic buildings that have been moved to the location.

-Gateway Mall is Salt Lake City's sparkling downtown showpiece.
+Gateway Mall is Salt Lake City's formerly sparkling downtown showpiece.
 It’s an open-air contemporary shopping mall.
-It delivers first-class shopping, dining and entertainment.
+It still delivers first-class shopping, dining and entertainment.
 More than 130 stores and restaurants.
-And one of those Utah attractions offering something for all ages.
+One of those Utah attractions offering something for all ages.

 Ghost Towns In Utah are one of the unique Utah attractions.
 Why include them here?
 Because they're an integral part of the state’s history.
-And no matter where you go in the state, you’re likely to come across a “ghost town”.
+No matter where you go in the state, you’re likely to come across a “ghost town”.